- Search The Registry

 - About Us

 On this date in 1888, Miriam E. Benjamin received a patent for an invention she called a Gong and Signal Chair for Hotels.

-Her patent application stated that her chair would "reduce the expenses of hotels by decreasing the number of waiters and attendants, to add to the convenience and comfort of guests and to obviate the necessity of hand clapping or calling aloud to obtain the services of pages."
+Her patent was U.S. patent 386 289 for her invention, the application stated that her chair would "reduce the expenses of hotels by decreasing the number of waiters and attendants, to add to the convenience and comfort of guests and to obviate the necessity of hand clapping or calling aloud to obtain the services of pages."

 Created Equal The Lives and Ideas of Black American Innovators

 By James Michael Brodie

 Copyright 1993, by Bill Adler Books, Inc.

 William Morrow and Co.
 Inc., New York